-For genes evolving under balancing selection, we performed simulations under the hypotheses of overdominance (heterozygote advantage) or frequency dependence (rare-allele advantage).
+For genes evolving under balancing selection, we performed simulations under the hypotheses of overdominance (heterozygote advantage) or frequency-dependent (rare allele advantage).
 Our results showed reduced Pn/Ps for smaller population sizes (Figure 6, S10, S11).
 This simulation confirmed our expectations (Figure 2) that a reduction in the efficacy of selection results in a decrease in the frequency of non-synonymous polymorphism, as, under normal circumstances, selection maintains those mutations at intermediate frequencies.
-It also matches what we obtained in the empirical results, where both MHC classes I and II had a reduced Pn/Ps in island birds.
-This result supports that the fitness effect of having non-synonymous polymorphisms segregating at high frequencies is not strong enough to counteract entirely the effect of genetic drift on islands, therefore extending the nearly-neutral theory to the overdominance type of selection.
+It also matches what we obtained for the empirical results, where both MHC classes I and II had a reduced Pn/Ps in island birds.
+This result supports that the fitness effect of having non-synonymous polymorphisms segregating at high frequencies is not strong enough to counteract entirely the effect of genetic drift on islands.